Gianlooca/mementoamiga/README.md

 3. As a user, I want to know in how many clicks/taps I won.
 4. As a user, I want to see how much time it took to win.
 5. As a user, I want to be able to play again easily.
+6. As a user, I want to be able to contact the game developer.

 #### Site Owner
 1. As the site owner, I want users to understand swiftly what the game is about.